 lHV w1 d10 | lHV w1 d4 | lHV w1 d2 | lHV w1 d4 |

 Michael Spinks (Jinx) is a retired American professional boxer.
 He was born in St. Louis, Missouri, U.S. on July 22, 1956.
-Spinks made his professional boxing debut at the age of 20 on April 16, 1977.
-He is a former 2-weight-class world champion.
-He is 66 years old, and will be turning 67 in 5 months and 18 days.
+Spinks made his professional boxing debut at the age of 20, on April 16, 1977.
+He is a former two-weight-class world champion.
+He is 66 years old, and will be turning 67 in one month and 13 days.
 Spinks is a Hall of Famer.

 Total Fights | 32 |